On Air Now

 Download

-"It's been a great community event where.
-We all come together to one of those who've served and sacrificed for our country.
+"It's been a great community event where we all come together to one of those who've served and sacrificed for our country.
 The doors will be opening about 3:30 PM and the show starts at four.
-We've got a fantastic lineup this year.
+We've got a fantastic line-up this year.
 We've got the honeybee silver band who'll be performing along with singing for Joy, who's a fantastic choir.

-"And we've got Kathy Ryan, who's a, a solo artist.
-And we've also got a, a very moving tribute from Bagpiper, David Lehman.
+"And we've got Kathy Ryan, who's a solo artist.
+And we've also got a very moving tribute from Bagpiper, David Lehman.
 So it's a mix of uplifting music, some solemn reflection, and it's a chance for the whole community to come together and pay tribute."

 People can buy tickets online by scanning the QR code on the promotional poster or by visiting this link: